Dr Vladimir Stankovic

 Vladimir holds PhD (2008) and BEng Honours (2003) degrees in Software Engineering and Computing, respectively, from the City University London.

 Initially, he was employed as a Research Assistant in CSR working on the DOTS project and contributing to the DIRC project.
 Subsequently, he was appointed as a Research Associate, Security and Forensic Evaluation of ICT systems, and has been contributing since to the centre's ongoing initiative in dependability and security assessment of computer-based systems.
 During this appointment he obtained the Ph.D on the topic of design, and performance evaluation, of diverse database replication protocols.
-He was appointed to a permanent academic post in CSR in January 2009, first as a Research Fellow and subsequently as a Lecturer in March 2013.
+He was appointed to a permanent academic post in CSR in January 2009, first as a Research Fellow, then as a Lecturer in March 2013, and subsequently as a Senior Lecturer in August 2019.

 Recently, he was the PI for the EPSRC-funded DIDERO-PC project, and contributed to the SESAMO and AFTER projects (sponsored by the ARTEMIS Embedded Computing Systems Initiative and EU FP7, respectively).